So You Want to Be a Lactation Consultant

 How We Can Help

-In fall 2021, we may offer an IBCLC mentorship program.
+Every few years we offer an internship or IBCLC mentorship, though at this time our internship position is filled.
 The typical cost for participants in these programs is around $10/hour (keep in mind you'll need a minimum of 500 clinical hours) but we may offer scholarships for those from marginalized communities.
 These clinical programs are similar to the clinical programs that student nurses would complete through their degree program, except that the clinical hours are provided in the context of our private practice.
 We would love to expand our staff to better reach our Hindi (South Asian/Indian) speaking clients, Spanish speaking clients, and African-American clients so women from these backgrounds will receive strong consideration.

 An additional way we can help is to provide shadowing opportunities for those seeking to diversify their current clinical experience.
 If you are a CLC, IBCLC, infant therapist or pediatrician we may be able to make arrangements for you to shadow us during lactation consultants to gain greater exposure to the diverse work we do.
 As private practice consultants, we get opportunities to work with babies of all ages and with a wider variety of needs than commonly seen the hospital context.
 The typical cost for these shadowing experiences is also $10/hour.